masterzad/alexa-youtube-1/README.md

 * Makes a list of all the videos played, in the Alexa app

 ## Launching
-* In English, say "Alexa, launch YouTube".
+* In English, say "Alexa, launch Test Player".
-* In German, say "Alexa, öffne YouTube".
+* In German, say "Alexa, öffne Test Player".
-* In Italian, say "Alexa, avvia YouTube".
+* In Italian, say "Alexa, avvia Test Player".
-* In Spanish, say "Alexa, abrir YouTube".
+* In Spanish, say "Alexa, abrir Test Player".

 ## Skill Commands

-1. Play a video, eg "Alexa, ask YouTube to play Gangnam Style"
+1. Play a video, eg "Alexa, ask Test Player to play Strawberry Gashes"
-2. Play a playlist, eg "Alexa, ask YouTube to play playlist Ultimate Beyonce"
+2. Play a playlist, eg "Alexa, ask Test Player to play playlist Ultimate Creed"
-3. Play a channel, eg "Alexa, ask YouTube to play channel Fall Out Boy Vevo"
+3. Play a channel, eg "Alexa, ask Test Player to play channel Kansas Vevo"
-4. You can replace "play" with "shuffle" to get a randomized version of the search results/channel/playlist, eg "Alexa, ask YouTube to shuffle channel Nicki Minaj"
+4. You can replace "play" with "shuffle" to get a randomized version of the search results/channel/playlist, eg "Alexa, ask Test Player to shuffle channel Creed"
 5. Next / Previous / Start Over / Pause / Resume should all work
-6. Ask what is playing by "Alexa, ask YouTube what song is playing" (or just "Alexa, can you repeat that?" should tell you)
+6. Ask what is playing by "Alexa, ask Test Player what song is playing" (or just "Alexa, can you repeat that?" should tell you)
-7. Skip forward or back in the video by "Alexa, ask YouTube to skip forward/backward to/by one minute and one second"
+7. Skip forward or back in the video by "Alexa, ask Test Player to skip forward/backward to/by one minute and one second"
-8. Just play one video by "Alexa, ask YouTube to play one video Gangnam Style".
+8. Just play one video by "Alexa, ask Test Player to play one video Higher by Creed".
 You can switch in and out of "autoplay" mode by "Alexa, ask YouTube to turn on/off autoplay."
-9. Find the current time in the video by "Alexa, ask YouTube what is the timestamp?"
+9. Find the current time in the video by "Alexa, ask Test Player what is the timestamp?"
-10. If you want to play your own playlists, and the search feature finds other people's, let me know your channel id, or add the environment variable MY_CHANNEL_ID.
+10. If you want to play your own playlists add the environment variable MY_CHANNEL_ID.
-11. Play related videos, by "Alexa, ask YouTube to play more like this".
+11. Play related videos, by "Alexa, ask Test Player to play more like this".
 This is a YouTube feature, don't ask me why it plays what it plays.

 Command 7 doesn't seem to work on Generation 1 Echo's, no idea why.
 Commands 8, 9, 10 and 11 are only available in English at the moment.